TrainWeb.org Facebook Page

 A switchman's tower.

-The train took the curve to pass in front of the station building.
+Rounding a curve to pass in front of the station building.

-The passenger station with a wig wag crossing signal.
+The passenger station with a wig-wag crossing signal.

-The wig wag crossing signal.
+The wig-wag crossing signal.

-Passing by where we had boarded our train.
+Passing by where we had boarded.

 That really looks like a Southern Pacific SW1500.